philippneugebauer/SimpleController/README.md

       successful_deletion: has been deleted
       unsuccessful_deletion: could not deleted

 ### License

 [MIT](MIT-LICENSE)

 ### Contribute

 Changes should be provided by a pull request.
-To set up the simplecontroller environment, the execution of `rake db:migrate RAILS_ENV=test` in `test\dummy` folder is required.
+Additionally, `rake` must be executed outside the test folders to work correctly.